apollo

 Drug Warnings

 Inform your doctor if you have had severe breathing problems, are allergic to lorazepam or other related benzodiazepines, have muscle weakness (myasthenia gravis), serious liver problems, breathing problems, or glaucoma (high blood pressure in eyes), are breastfeeding, pregnant or planning for pregnancy.
-Avoid using LORAZEPAM with opioid medicines as it can cause severe drowsiness, breathing problems, coma, and death.
-LORAZEPAM should be taken with extreme caution in patients with a history of alcohol or drug abuse.
+Using Lorazepam with opioid medicines can cause severe drowsiness, breathing problems, coma, and death.
+Lorazepam should be taken with extreme caution in patients with a history of alcohol or drug abuse.
 If you feel suicidal thoughts, difficulty in concentration, sleep disturbances, dizziness, or sleepiness, let your doctor know about this.
+Lorazepam alters the ability to drive, so do not drive or operate machinery.

 Drug Interactions

-Drug-Disease Interactions: Inform your doctor if you have acute alcohol intoxication, closed-angle glaucoma, drug dependence, renal/liver disease, respiratory depression, seizures, prolonged hypotension, prematurity, depression, obesity, paradoxical reactions and upper gastrointestinal disease.
+Drug-Disease Interactions: Lorazepam may interact with disease conditions including acute alcohol intoxication, closed-angle glaucoma, drug dependence, renal/liver disease, respiratory depression, seizures, prolonged hypotension, prematurity, depression, obesity, paradoxical reactions and upper gastrointestinal disease.

 Drug-Drug Interactions Checker List: